jmramon/restflux-test/README.md

 == What You'll Build

-You’ll build a RESTful WebClient consumer of that service.
+You’ll test a RESTful WebClient consumer of that service.
 Additionally Spring Boot Actuator is enabled in order to monitor and interact with your application.
 You'll be able to see output in both System.out and at: